Nexfinity/CakeyBot-Wiki/en/feature/social-feeds.md

 4. Click the "Add New Feed" button
 5. Fill in the required information.
 All feeds will require a channel ID and a web hook URL for that channel in order to post messages there.
 You can read how to create a web hook URL [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
    1. You can optionally set a custom embed color and a role to ping for new notifications.
+   2. You can also optionally set a Discord Thread ID, which will make notifications post into that specific thread instead of the channel itself.
 6. Click "Create"

 > **Note:** It can take _up to_ 5 minutes for modifications/additions to sync with the bot.
 After that, most feeds will search for new content/events every 10 seconds to 1 minute depending on the feed type and rate limits.